openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-the-App.md

   - **AAPS** will receive BG from the CGM
   - **AAPS** will send BG & Treatments to NightScout.

 Note: There are several ways to build and configure an **AAPS** system.
-Here we provide a step-by-step guide for building and installing the AAPS app for the most common scenario (Windows PC).
+Here we provide a step-by-step guide for building and installing the AAPS app for the most common scenario (Windows 11 PC & Android 13).

-## **Windows PC setup & building AAPS**
+## **Computer setup & building AAPS**

 This section will get you ready for building AAPS, by setting up a dedicated email account, and downloading and installing  **Android Studio** You will then download **AAPS** source code from the internet and  build the AAPS app This includes several steps to facilitate day-to-day use, any required maintenance, tracking and troubleshooting.